gabordicso/intland/README.md

 #### Configuration
 The path of the file in which to store the tree can be set in `src/main/resources/application.properties`.
 The name of the property is `gabordicsotest.treerepo.filePath`.
 Its default value is `tree.json`.
 If you wish to specify a different path, do so before building the project.
 ### Run
-In the `gabordicso-test` folder, cd to `target` and run `java -jar gabordicso-test-0.0.1-SNAPSHOT.war`.
+In the `gabordicso-test` folder, cd to `target` and run `java -jar gabordicso-test-0.0.1-RELEASE.war`.
 Then open http://localhost:8080/ in your browser.
 ## Known problems
-The project does not provide protection against CSRF attacks.
+- The project does not provide protection against CSRF attacks.
+- Input is not properly sanitized, HTML code can be injected.
+- REST API could be improved in terms of efficiency.
+- Tree elements are not sorted.
+- When adding new nodes while tree filtering is active, it would be nice to warn the user that an active tree filtering can hide newly added nodes.